 My working environment is Ubuntu 16.04, 64bit.
 You can use Virtual machine to run Ubuntu image since we will not use GPU for training.
 With some modifications you can also run the training script on Windows, but for model conversion you will need to use Linux system.
 So, preferable environment for you to execute this tutorial is Ubuntu 16.04, running natively or in virtual machine.

 Let's start by installing Miniconda, which is environment manager for Python.
 We will create isolated environment, so we won't accidentally change anything in your system Python environment.

 Download the installer here

-After installation is complete, create a new environment and install the necessary packages:
+After installation is complete, create a new environment: